-Escaping from the stifling confines of New York City after being wrongly accused of murder, Bennet flees to the Texas frontier with help form a childhood friend, James, and her Irish maid, Maureen.
+Escaping from the stifling confines of NYC after being wrongly accused of murder, Bennet flees to the Texas frontier with help form a childhood friend, James, and her Irish maid, Maureen.
 But the West is filled with more than its own fair share of dangers, from drunken cowpokes, to bounty hunters, and those trying to make a fast buck any where they can.
-Each more despicable than the last.
+Each character more despicable than the last.

 Heading toward a frontier town, the wagon train Maureen and Catherine—now calling herself Laura Elliston—are travelling on is attacked by marauding Indians.
 Everyone, except Laura, is brutally murdered.
 Chased off by an Army patrol, Laura is rescued by Captain William Kindle and his men.
 However, in the fight, Kindle is severely injured.
 But thanks to Laura’s skill as a surgeon, she’s able to save Kindle’s life.
 And thus, as the two are thrown together by chance and circumstances, a romance ignites.

-While at times SAWBONES is a page-turner with lots of gung-ho violent action, Lenhardt does try to tempers her unflinching portrayal of the West—and the prevailing attitudes of the times—with some thoughtful moments between various characters.
-However, even out in the wild west love can be a burden when trying to hide in plain sight.
-And, as passions run high between Kindle and Elliston, betrayal may have the last word in any hope of happiness.
-A spectre from Kindle’s past rides into town and demands the ultimate sacrifice of the couple.
+While Sawbones is, at times, a page-turner with lots of gung-ho action, Lenhardt does try to tempers her unflinching portrayal of the West—and the prevailing attitudes of the times—with some thoughtful moments between the various characters.
+But even out in the wild west love can be a burden when trying to hide in plain sight.
+As passions run high between Kindle and Elliston, betrayal may have the last word in any hope of happiness for the couple.
+A spectre from Kindle’s past rides into town and demands the ultimate sacrifice of them.
 The result is an ending that goes completely over the top.